hypertidy/whatarelief/README.md

 The goal of whatarelief is to obtain elevation data.

+PLEASE NOTE: when originally set up this package use ‘image()’ orientation for the returned data.
+We are working towards better consistency by using ‘rasterImage()’ orientation, this matches the order in which the data are returned but requires care because it’s confusing.
+‘rasterImage()’ is also very low level and hard to use, so we are looking at some helpers.

+In the below a “reorientation” function is used throughout, whenever ‘image()’ and ‘contour()’ are used, and there is a terra step where nrow/ncol is confusing compared to what R’s `dim()` order is.
+We think the ‘rasterImage()’ orientation is the right way forward, and to move from using ‘image()’ to some new helpers.

 ## Installation

 You can install the development version of whatarelief from